 VRC and VRU indicate variable register conditional (VRC) and unconditional (VRU) requests for a single area of virtual storage.
-The length returned will be between the maximum and minimum lengths specified by the parameter LV = (maximum length value, minimum length value).
+The length returned will be between the maximum and minimum lengths specified by the parameter $LV = (maximum \ length \ value, minimum \ length \ value)$.
 The address of the allocated virtual storage is returned in register 1 and the length in register 0.

 - 1. A conditional request indicates that the task is not to be abnormally terminated if virtual storage is not allocated to the active task.
 An unconditional request indicates that the task is to be abnormally terminated in this situation. - 2.
 The LC, LU, VC, VU, EC, EU, and R forms of the GETMAIN macro instruction can only be used to obtain virtual storage with addresses below 16 Mb.
-The RC, RU, VRC, and VRU forms of the GETMAIN macro instruction must be used to obtain virtual storage with addresses above 16 Mb.
+The RC, RU, VRC, and VRU forms of the GETMAIN macro instruction can be used to obtain virtual storage when the addresses are above 16 Mb or when the addresses are below 16Mb.